robertduplock/scifibooks.club/content/en/reviews/the-legacy-of-heorot-book-review.md

 There is a lot to like about *The Legacy of Heorot.* It has a hard-science edge to it, which adds a nice sense of realism — but the story is firmly in the pulpy B-grade variety.
 The issues they face are ecological in nature, so it's up to the boffins to figure it out...
 Except, after being frozen in space for 10 light-years, many of them suffer from hibernation instability and are not quite firing on all cylinders.

 The story is a heady mix of scientific intrigue, romance and good old fashioned monster hunting.
 It's well-paced, simply written and very accessible.
 Those seeking strong female representation need not apply though — as with many Niven/Pournelle books, strong, independent female characters are not exactly front and centre.
 Nearly every character (male and female) is defined by their relationship to the main character, Cadmann Weyland.

+One last note: the book is, apparently, very loosely based on Beowulf.
+I have not read or studied the famous poem, so I cannot say how similar it is.

+Overall, *The Legacy of Heorot* was a fun read that did not shy away from its pulpy B-grade sensibilities.
+If you have a hankering for macho, monster-hunting space opera with a bit of hard science thrown in for fun, it's hard to go past this one.